Skip to content

 Quest headsets will soon be able to extend Windows 11 laptops by just looking at them, and without installing specific software.

-Apple's wide and ultrawide Mac Virtual Display modes are a different take on the PC monitor extension approach than what we've seen from Meta and Microsoft, as well as the third-party apps on Quest and other competing headsets such as Immersed and Virtual Desktop.
+Apple's wide and ultrawide Mac Virtual Display modes are a different take on the PC monitor extension approach than what we've seen from Meta and Microsoft, as well as the default approach of the third-party apps such as Immersed and Virtual Desktop.
 Those solutions give you virtual extra side monitors, including gaps between them and your virtualized physical monitor, while Apple's approach expands the single virtual display into a similarly wide area, but without the gaps.

 Community Discussion